julia-popko/julia-popko.github.io/README.md

 Open the folder in the terminal and type `jekyll serve`.
 This automatically build the site and creates a host at the address [http://localhost:4000/](http://localhost:4000/)

+## Upload project

+Open Github Desktop, on the left bar type the summary of your changes (eg: Added project name), then click on `Commit to master`,

 ## Add modifications to content

 ### Add project